Monsour del Rosario: Political career

 Though eligible for re-election as representative, he ran for vice mayor of Makati in 2019 as the running mate of Junjun Binay; however, they both lost.
-He ran for senator in 2022 under Reporma but lost.
+He ran for senator in 2022 under Reporma but lost, placing 29th overall.

+He ran for vice mayor of Makati for the second time in 2025, this time as the running mate of Senator Nancy Binay and under UNA.
+However, he lost again, placing second to Kid Peña.